r0f1/sashelp/README.md

 ## Traps and Pitfalls

-### Categorizing variables that have missing values
+### Missing values are less than zero

 Missing values in SAS are less than zero!
+Also, there is more than one missing value is SAS.
 [SAS doc](https://support.sas.com/documentation/cdl/en/lrcon/62955/HTML/default/viewer.htm#a000989180.htm)

     data alldat;
         * BMI (.=missing/1=normal/2=overweight/3=obese);